olizilla/yld-style-guide/README.md

 var oneVarPerLine = "it keeps git history clean, and that's important";

-var Yld = { // object literals, not `new Object` obvs
+var Yld = {
-  type: "company", // don't needlessly 'quote' keys
+  // needlessly quoted keys BAD
+  type: "company",
-  location: "everywhere!", // trailing commas are good: less git noise when adding/rearranging keys. we write node so it has no legacy issues
+  // trailing commas are GOOD: less git noise when adding/rearranging keys.
+  //  has no legacy issues we write node so it
+  location: "everywhere!",
-}; // use semi-colons.
-You know how to omit them, but people maintaing your code might not :)
+// semi-colons GOOD.
+You know how to omit them, but people maintaining your code might not :)

-var technologies = ["node", "docker", "ansible", "erlang?!"]; // not `new Array`, obvs
+};
 ```

 ## Functions